A real chance to succeed

 “It began from that kind of good will,” says Lisa.
 “None of these people are terribly rich.
 These are ordinary people, who have a little bit of capacity to be able to give back to [something] that makes them feel good and strong and part of the solution.”

 These days, Lisa is the Deputy Vice-Chancellor of Indigenous Strategy and Services at the University of Sydney, a role that provides her with a platform to continue making change in how First Nations students access and experience tertiary education.
-She is also a Group Captain in the Royal Australian Airforce, a pursuit that led her to complete a Masters in Defence Strategic Studies at Deakin University where she had first-hand experience of that university’s Indigenous Access Scheme and Student Success Program.
+She is also a Group Captain in the Royal Australian Airforce, a pursuit that led her to complete a Masters in Defence Strategic Studies at Deakin University.
 Grateful for the depth and breadth of her experiences as both a student and an academic, Lisa has also made work place giving and other philanthropic contributions to UNSW, Sydney and Deakin.

 Eighteen years on, Lisa still views the co-founding of the UNSW scholarship program as one of her greatest achievements.
 In 2019, the program celebrated its fiftieth graduate; now that figure is creeping towards the 100-mark.
 More than half of all Shalom-Gamarada scholars are now working as doctors, accounting for around a quarter of all First Nations doctors across the country.
 Others have graduated from a range of studies including law, commerce, social work, architecture, optometry and aerospace engineering.